Ask Slashdot: How Can I Make My Own Vaporware Real? - Slashdot

 Then publish.

 linus did it by publishing early and often.
-He also had the tide with him, building on a handy-dandy toolset, surfing on a wave of user demand for something, anything, that would make their computer go (linux really is very shoddy in its design and very far from the cutting edge, that was already the case right from the get-go), and you don't: There are too many pet languages a
+He also had the tide with him, building on a handy-dandy toolset, surfing on a wave of user demand for something, anything, that would make their computer go (linux really is very shoddy in its design and very far from the cutting edge, that was already the case right from the get-go), and you don't: There are too many pet languages already.
+But don't let that stop you.
+Write software that works, efficient comes later.
+Oh, and get with the documenting early on.
+Language specification, goals, non-goals, et cetera.
+Publishing early and publishing often is still a good start, and then there's the community building.

 --Dilbert